openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/cv32_env.rst

 RTL model for the CV32E40P RTL model, and adding SystemVerilog interfaces yields the testbench components for the phase 1 environment.
 Rounding out the environment is a minimal UVM environment and UVM base test.
-This is shown in Illustration 4.
+This is shown in `Illustration 4`_.

 .. figure:: ../images/CV32E_VE_phase1.png
-   :name: cv32_env_phase1
+   :name: Illustration 4
    :align: center
    :alt: